ZIM Integrated Shipping Services put volume heavy and directionally bearish

-Bearish flow noted in ZIM Integrated (ZIM) Shipping Services with 6,142 puts trading, or 2x expected.
-Most active are Dec-24 20 puts and Nov-24 25 calls, with total volume in those strikes near 5,400 contracts.
-The Put/Call Ratio is 1.66, while ATM IV is up over 6 points on the day.
+Bearish flow noted in ZIM Integrated (ZIM) Shipping Services with 3,962 puts trading, or 1.1x expected.
+Most active are Dec-24 20 puts and Dec-24 15 puts, with total volume in those strikes near 2,900 contracts.
+The Put/Call Ratio is 1.57, while ATM IV is up over 1 point on the day.
 Earnings are expected on November 20th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>